 “Safety and quality are business-critical points we are constantly monitoring.
 As regards quality, we have implemented systems and process efficiencies that ensure we take the greatest care of our customers’ shipments.

 A happy and healthy work environment is a core value here at Euroports.
-We thus have many programmes in place to engage our employees, build positive relationships, reduce health risks and maximise performance.
+To ensure this, we have many programmes in place to engage our employees, build positive relationships, reduce health risks and maximise performance.

 “We are committed to maintaining a safe and healthy environment.
-That’s why health management is part of the Euroports Code of Conduct which reads in part:
+That’s why health management is part of the Euroports Code of Conduct.

 Our goals are both fewer illnesses and a lower accident rate.
 We promote health care as a key element of our sustained productivity and the quality of our services”

 “Safety is the top item on our agenda.
-We at Euroports feel strongly about the imperative to work safely and ensure that as few incidents ass possible take place in our operations.
+We feel strongly about the imperative to work safely and ensure that as few incidents as possible take place in our operations.
 We have a dedicated team of very professional individuals leading this effort which, everyone is a part of.“

 Euroports is an industry leader when it comes to ensuring environmental compliance and efforts aimed at minimising the impact of our operations.
 Multiple initiatives and programmes focus on reducing our carbon footprint, minimising our consumption of resources, and preventing adverse impacts on areas around our operations.
 Each work activity is analysed for environmental compliance and controls.
 We are fully committed to being an environmentally conscious operator.